I don't know why we were in Brussels. We had planned to go through Antwerp, toward Lille, on our way to Paris for the New Year.

 We asked at a gas station directions to hotels: back to roundabout and turn left.
 But we hadn't gone through a roundabout.
 Kim: "Maybe you just didn't see it."
 Me: "A roundabout isn't something you see; it's something you drive around."
 "That's true."

-But we went back and turned left anyway.
+But we went back and turned that way anyhow.
 We didn't find any hotels.

 We stopped for Kim to ask two painters.
 One spoke for both; he said he didn't speak Nederlands.
 He suggested a few languages.
 He didn't mention French; and he didn't mention English, though he listed his languages in English.